neighbour-hoods/sacredcapital/a-formal-economic-language-for-reputation-1/reputation-scores.md

 ![](../.gitbook/assets/image.png)

-In the case above, Reputation Data from multiple Neighbourhoods is used to compute some sort of Reputation Score in Neighbourhood A, with the users consent.
+In the case above, Reputation Data from multiple Neighbourhoods is used to compute some sort of Reputation Score in Neighbourhood A, with the user's consent.
 An example of such a computation may be ascertaining if the user is 'Punctual' using timestamp data.
-Neighbourhood A may use a binary representation of wether the user is 'Punctual', or 'Not Punctual' based on the timestamps.
+Neighbourhood A may use a binary representation of whether the user is 'Punctual', or 'Not Punctual' based on the timestamps.
 Neighbourhood B may compute a similar score in its own context, with building blocks that are relevant to them, using a different representation of punctuality.
 Perhaps they don't believe punctuality is binary, but rather, a 'Star Rating'.